Skip to content

 ```

-Stored responses can be accessed using the req-id with the disabled flag (which won't trigger a new request).
+Stored responses can be accessed using the req-uuid (which won't trigger a new request).

 ```req